confluentinc/cp-docker-images/docs/quickstart.rst

     docker run -it --net=host --rm confluentinc/cp-schema-registry:3.0.1 bash

-  Direct the utility at the local Kafka cluster, tell it to write to the topic ``foo``, read each line of input as an Avro message, validate the schema against the Schema Registry at the specified URL, and finally indicate the format of the data.
+  Direct the utility at the local Kafka cluster, tell it to write to the topic ``bar``, read each line of input as an Avro message, validate the schema against the Schema Registry at the specified URL, and finally indicate the format of the data.

   .. sourcecode:: bash